-Black widow spiders, also known by the latin name latrodectuspp, are eight legged arthropods characterized by their shiny black color and the distinct red hourglass marking found on the underside of their abdomens.
+Black widow spiders, also known by the latin name Latrodectus spp, are eight legged arthropods.
+They’re characterized by their shiny black color and the distinct red hourglass marking found on their bellies.
 Black widow spiders’ vary in size between the genders, with males measuring between 3 and 10 mm and females tending toward larger sizes up to 13 mm in length.

 There are a few other defining characteristics of the black widow spider.
 They tend to be shy in nature and only socialize for the purpose of mating, which makes them particularly susceptible to being startled.
 They spin large webs with suspended cocoons during the night, as they are nocturnal, and if you see one it’s more likely than not going to be hanging upside down and showing off that tell-tale red hourglass shaped warning sign.

 Are black widows dangerous?

 Yes!
 If provoked, female black widow spiders have been known to attack and possess the most toxic bite of any known spider in the United States.
 Within the first hour of a bite from a black widow spider, you’ll begin to feel dull muscle pain, swelling of the bitten area, and general discomfort, nausea, and perspiration – if you’ve been bitten and feel these things, go to a doctor to be treated immediately.
 While their bites are unlikely to be fatal, that does not mean that, if left untreated, they cannot become a serious problem.

 This variety of spider likes to hide in dark, secluded areas of your home.
 Crevices, garages, basement corners, cluttered attics, woodpiles, and anywhere they can find that has the right dimness and protection they prefer.
 If you have piles of leaves, wood, or old boxes in areas of your home that are also dim and dark, then you have the perfect breeding ground for a potential black widow spider infestation.